A Survey of Reinforcement Learning For Economics: Offline Reinforcement Learning

 \subsection{Simulation Study: Offline RL for Dynamic Pricing}

-The simulation study evaluates the four offline RL algorithms on a perishable inventory pricing problem with demand regime switching.
+The simulation study evaluates seven offline learners on a perishable inventory pricing problem with demand regime switching.
+The value-based family appears as FQI, CQL, IQL-argmax, and BCQ-D, of which the last three carry an explicit pessimism mechanism and FQI is the unprotected baseline; the supervised-conditioning family appears as behavioral cloning, the Decision Transformer, and return-conditioned supervised learning.
 A retailer with $I_{\max} = 30$ units of perishable inventory must set prices over $H = 20$ periods.
 The state $(i, d, t)$ consists of current inventory $i \in \{0, \ldots, 30\}$, demand regime $d \in \{1, 2, 3, 4\}$, and time remaining $t \in \{1, \ldots, 20\}$.
 The action is a price $p \in \{1, \ldots, 10\}$.
 Demand follows $Q \sim \text{Poisson}(\lambda_0[d] \cdot e^{-0.15 p})$ with base rates $\lambda_0 = (1.5, 3.0, 5.0, 8.0)$, and the reward is $r = p \cdot \min(Q, i)$.
 Demand regimes follow a 4-state Markov chain with diagonal persistence 0.6.
 Unsold inventory at the terminal period incurs a spoilage cost of \$2.00 per unit, making clearance pricing valuable near the deadline.\footnote{The spoilage penalty creates distributional shift.
 The optimal policy adapts prices to inventory level and time remaining, using lower prices near the deadline when inventory is high.
-The behavioral policy ignores these state variables and prices at the maximum, so the Q-function at state-adapted pricing actions is extrapolation from sparse data.
-The \$2.00 penalty is a deliberate design choice: under harsher penalties (e.g., \$10 per unit), all methods collapse to 48--53\% of optimal regardless of algorithmic sophistication, confirming that no offline correction can overcome severe distributional shift when the penalty regime amplifies consequences of the behavioral policy's suboptimality.} The behavioral policy represents a conservative pricing team that always sets the maximum price ($p = 10$) regardless of demand regime, inventory, or time remaining, with probability 0.85 and randomizes uniformly over all prices with probability 0.15.\footnote{With 500 episodes (10,000 transitions) on a state-action space of 24,800 pairs, the 85\% concentration at price 10 ensures that the behavioral state-action occupancy diverges significantly from the optimal policy's occupancy, while the 15\% uniform component provides sparse off-policy coverage.} All episodes start at full inventory ($i = 30$).
+The \$2.00 penalty is a deliberate design choice: under harsher penalties (e.g., \$10 per unit), all methods collapse to 48--53\% of optimal regardless of algorithmic sophistication, confirming that no offline correction can overcome severe distributional shift when the penalty regime amplifies consequences of the behavioral policy's suboptimality.} The behavioral policy is state-dependent and softly stochastic.
+Each demand regime has a preferred price ($p^* = 5, 7, 8, 9$ for regimes $d = 1, 2, 3, 4$), reflecting the principle that higher demand supports higher prices.
+Within each regime the action is sampled from a triangular kernel of half-width 2 around $p^*(d)$, mixed with 15\% uniform noise over all prices.
+This spreads behavioral mass across roughly five prices per regime and gives the dataset both state-conditional structure (BC and DT can pick up regime-specific patterns) and off-policy coverage (Q-methods see Bellman targets for actions away from the kernel mode).\footnote{The earlier version of this experiment used a state-independent behavioral with 85\% mass on $p = 10$.
+Under that distribution, BC, BCQ-D, DT, and RvS all collapsed to the constant policy $\hat\pi(s) = 10$ and reported bit-identical returns of $169.27 \pm 0.60$; the supervised-conditioning rows of the table carried no information beyond the BC baseline.
+The state-dependent softer behavioral used here breaks the collapse and lets the four methods differentiate.} All episodes start at full inventory ($i = 30$).
 All offline methods train on 500 episodes and are evaluated over 1,000 episodes against the DP optimal policy computed by backward induction.\footnote{FQI uses the standard Bellman backup with $\max_{a'} Q(s', a')$, deliberately without a target network, to isolate the overestimation cascade as a pedagogical baseline.
 Adding target networks to FQI mitigates but does not eliminate extrapolation error.
 CQL and IQL include target networks following their original implementations \citep{Kumar2020, Kostrikov2022}; for CQL, target networks proved essential, as the conservative penalty amplifies bootstrap instability without them.} Results are averaged over 20 independent seeds.